ebezzam/snips-skill-mental-calculation/README.md

 chmod +x setup.sh
 ```

-## Good practices when coding your own action
+## Good practices when coding your own Action

 Essentially all scripts should start off like so (with the additonal libraries that you requires for your
 application):